wangd12rpi/FinLoRA/README.md

 #### Login to Hugging Face

-When using Llama models, you need to login to Hugging Face due to the models being gated.
+When using Llama models, you need to login to Hugging Face due to the LLMs being gated.
 Run the following command:

 ```bash
 huggingface-cli login